Today, you’re going to learn all about CBT for phobia and how to get rid of a phobia using Cognitive-Behavioral Therapy (CBT).

 Arachnophobia is the fear of spiders and arachnids.

-This phobia is one of the most common kind of specific phobias.
+This phobia is one of the most common kinds of specific phobias.

 While it is understandable why many of us would be afraid of spiders and scorpions considering that many of them are venomous.

 But individuals with Arachnophobia experience a more intense fear than other people.
 The mere sight or even image of a spider can be enough to paralyze them with terror.